roblevintennis/Unicorn-Backend/README.md

 Upon clicking the "Download" button the following happens behind the scenes:

-* The Client POSTs (actually, we use jsonp so it's really a simulated post) options + module scss
+* The Client POSTs (actually, we use jsonp so it's really a simulated POST) options, modules to include, and the module type (e.g. Buttons or Grids)
-* The Server (options-compiler), detects it's a custom configuration, and then validates both the options and modules provided
+* The Server (options-compiler), takes this custom configuration data, and:
+	* first validates both the options and modules provided
-* The Server creates files with these custom options using regex replacement
+	* creates files with these custom options using regex replacement
-* The Server does a `compass compile` and zips file
+	* finally does a `compass compile` and zips the resulting files
-* Finally returns zip to client
+* Returns zip to client

+The `update` endpoint is similar in that it applies the passed up configuration, but it does not create a zip archive and is used to return the raw version of the compiled module's CSS

 ## More Details